 The East Central Early Childhood Education Technology program operates a licensed, on-site childcare center for the laboratory training of students majoring in the field.
 The center operates during the fall and spring semesters.
-It is open to ECCC employees, students' children, and others.
+It is open to ECCC employees and students' children.
 There is a minimum fee.
 The facility is located on 10th street.